The IT Support Education Center

 When you get started on your journey to Cybersecurity Maturity Model Compliance (CMMC), one of the first things that you’ll need to do is to perform a gap analysis.
 A CMMC gap analysis lets you know where your security controls are good and where you have, well… gaps.
 If you have expertise with NIST 800-171 security regulations along with a lot of extra time, then there’s no reason why you can’t do a DIY gap analysis, but many companies are finding that a facilitated gap analysis is more efficient and actually saves money in the long run.

 When you’re trying to understand what you’re supposed to do to follow Cybersecurity Maturity Model (CMMC) regulations, there’s a lot of information to digest.
 A lot.
+Even with the new simplified 2.0 version of CMMC that the Department of Defense (DoD) released in November 2021, interpreting requirements and how exactly your company is going to meet them is still new territory for most executives and their IT managers.
 Unless you want to make CMMC compliance your full-time job, it would be nice to have all that information boiled down so that you get to the point where you can act.
 You must act because if you haven’t, you’re already late.
-Last year the DoD communicated with companies in their supply chain with a request to submit a CMMC Self-Assessment by the end of 2020, yet many companies have not been able to do that.
+Last year the DoD communicated with companies in their supply chain with a request to submit a CMMC System Security Plan by the end of 2020, yet many companies have not been able to do that.
 Why?
-For many it’s a lack of knowledge and training to interpret CMMC into action.
+For many, it’s a lack of knowledge and training to interpret CMMC into action.